inner-outer-space/de-zoomcamp-2024/2-workflow-orchestration/readme.md

 <br>

 ## Pipeline Backfills
 This module covers backfilling pipelines.
-In the case of lost or missing data, you would need to build a script that will simulate each pipeline to recapture that missing data.
+In the case of lost or missing data, you want to build a script that will simulate each pipeline in order to recapture the missing data.

-Mage has built in easy to use backfill functionality.
-It is especially useful for pipelines that are parameterized by date.
+Mage has built-in, easy-to-use backfill functionality that is especially useful for pipelines that are parameterized by date.

 Click into any parameterized pipeline, navigate to the Backfills page, and create a new Backfill.
 Set the fields as follows.
 Note that the date range includes the last day, so this will produce 8 files.
 It will assign the execution date variable that we specified in the last module to each day in this pipeline. <br>